 Ask your supervisor how you can learn more about protective equipment.

+Remove and dispose of PPE safely to protect others from being exposed to germs.
 Before leaving your work area, remove all PPE and put it in the right place.
 This may include:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.